Interventional - Drug

 Associate Program Manager

-Gayle Lewis joined PHRI’s Arrhythmia group in 2005 to work on the RELY trial; she started up the AVERROES trial in 2007, which she managed until its 2010 close.
+Gayle Lewis joined PHRI’s Arrhythmia group in 2005 to work on the RE-LY trial; she started up the AVERROES trial in 2007, which she managed until its 2010 close.
 In 2012, Gayle moved to PHRI’s Global Health program, where she works on various epidemiological studies including PURE, as well as the rheumatic AF treatment study, INVICTUS.

-Prior to joining McMaster University, she worked in Toronto at Digital Equipment of Canada for 5 years and was responsible for the development, testing, implementation and training of the Canadian Automatic Quoting system (AQS) for all Sales Representatives across Canada.
+Prior to joining McMaster University, she worked in Toronto at Digital Equipment of Canada for five years and was responsible for the development, testing, implementation and training of the Canadian Automatic Quoting system (AQS) for all Sales Representatives across Canada.

-She has been an employee of McMaster University since 1989 when she joined the Clinical Epidemiology & Biostatistics Group, and remained on campus until 1992, at which time she relocated to the Clinical Trials Methodology Group.
+Gayle has been an employee of McMaster University since 1989 when she joined the Clinical Epidemiology & Biostatistics Group, and remained on campus until 1992, at which time she relocated to the Clinical Trials Methodology Group.